A few streets from our home in London lived one of the most prolific murderers in history. Not the Krays, not Jack the Ripper. Dame Agatha Christie.

 Imagine this sweet, little gem typing away – a bit of strychnine here, some mild garroting there – she heads to afternoon tea, bodies prostrate in her wake.1

-There is a duality inherent in the writing profession: we aim to spread humanity and consciousness, and yet, there is cognitive distance required to stomach writing’s ruthlessness.2
+There is a duality inherent in the writing profession: we aim to spread humanity and consciousness, and yet, there is a cognitive distance required to stomach writing’s ruthlessness.2

 What is the relationship between the two entities we lump under one name, that of ‘the writer’?